jhou2/docs.review.ninja/index.md

 </tr>
 </table>
 <h1 id="github-api-scope">
-Review Ninja Use of Github API Scope
+Review Ninja Use of GitHub API Scope
 </h1>

+We authenticate all sessions with GitHub's provided OAuth service.
+We never store code in our own data persistence.
+We do store user tokens (provided by OAuth), name (GitHub handle), and email.
+All other information stored is specific to Review Ninja.
+Review Ninja is a "client-heavy" application, meaning that every request for GitHub data is piped to GitHub and subject to their security mechanisms.

+The following are the activities that Review Ninja does with the GitHub permissions:

+  1. Create Issues
+  2. Set statuses
+  3. Read the email address of the user
+  4. Create/Delete webhooks
+  5. "Reading" and displaying for code review

-In order to provide you with an effective code review, Review Ninja needs the following permissions.
+Review Ninja requests the following permissions.
 Please refer to [GitHub's API documentation] (https://developer.github.com/v3/oauth/#scopes) as well for more information.
+The app is still in active development, and some of these permissions will likely be eliminated in the near future.

  * user:email